commercetools-demo/ct-agent-toolkit/README.md

 ### Usage

 The library needs to be configured with your commercetools project API client credentials which is available in your [Merchant center](https://docs.commercetools.com/getting-started/create-api-client).
+**Important**: Ensure that the API client credentials have the necessary scopes aligned with the actions you configure in the toolkit.
+For example, if you configure `products: { read: true }`, your API client must have the `view_products` scope.
 Additionally, `configuration` enables you to specify the types of actions that can be taken using the toolkit.

 ```typescript
 import { CommercetoolsAgentToolkit } from "@commercetools-demo/commercetools-agent-toolkit/langchain";